David Freese: Personal life

 Freese's father, Guy, is a retired civil engineer.
 His mother, Lynn, is a retired teacher.
 Freese also has a sister, Pam.
 According to his mother, Freese—a professed lifelong Cardinals fan—had an original Ozzie Smith glove, and while pitching in his younger years always used number 45 in honor of another Cardinals legend, pitcher Bob Gibson.
 Freese is a Christian.
 He is of German descent, the Freese family originally hailing from Westerkappeln, Westphalia.

 Freese has suffered from depression for his entire life.
 It was a factor in his giving up baseball after high school and in his development of alcoholism.
 In November 2002, Freese was arrested for driving under the influence (DUI) of alcohol near Wildwood, and received probation under a plea bargain.
 He was charged with public intoxication and obstructing a police officer in Lake Elsinore, California, in 2007.
 In December 2009, Freese was arrested for DUI in Maryland Heights, Missouri, a suburb of St. Louis.
 Breath tests indicated a 0.232% blood alcohol content; the state's legal limit is 0.08%.
 The 2009 arrest was a violation of Freese's probation, due to a September 2007 arrest for resisting arrest (among other charges) in Lake Elsinore, California.
 Freese crashed his Range Rover SUV into a tree in Wildwood, Missouri, a suburb of St. Louis, on November 22, 2012.
 Local investigators stated that the crash was a result of Freese's swerving to avoid hitting a wild deer.
 Alcohol was not a factor in the crash.

 In June 2013, Freese signed a three-year deal to endorse and serve as spokesman for Imo's Pizza, a Midwestern pizza chain headquartered in the St. Louis area.
 No financial terms of the deal were announced other than as part of the contract Imo's would also donate $10,000 to a St. Louis area charity in Freese's name.

 Freese resides in Austin, Texas, and has begun learning to play guitar.
 He married Mairin (née O’Leary) in September 2016.
 Together, they have two sons.
 Freese credits the relationship with Mairin and seeing a social worker with helping him get through his depression and alcoholism.

+In 2023, Freese was the top vote-getter for induction into the St. Louis Cardinals Hall of Fame Museum, but on June 17, he declined the invite because he did not feel "deserving".
+Cardinals president Bill DeWitt III said in a statement, "Although we are disappointed that David has declined to be inducted into our Hall of Fame, we respect his decision and look forward to celebrating his great Cardinals career in other ways going forward.
+He is always welcome at Busch Stadium."